nurmandev/Todo-App/README.md

    npm run dev
    ```

-4. Start MongoDB (if not running via Docker).
+4. Start MySQl (if not running via Docker).

 ---